THIS DATE IN HISTORY: Nov. 14

 1979: The Washington Capitals name 26-year-old Gary Green as their new coach, replacing Dan Belisle.
 Green becomes the youngest coach in NHL history.
 Washington does not qualify for the Stanley Cup Playoffs under Green, who is fired after the Capitals start the 1981-82 season by going 1-12-0 in their first 13 games.

-2001: Patrick Roy becomes the first goaltender in League history to earn 200 victories with two teams (Canadiens, Colorado Avalanche).
-He makes 26 saves in Colorado's 1-0 victory against the visiting Minnesota Wild.
+2001: Patrick Roy becomes the first goaltender in League history to earn 200 victories with two teams (Canadiens, Colorado Avalanche) when he makes 26 saves in Colorado's 1-0 victory against the visiting Minnesota Wild.
 It's Roy's 54th NHL shutout.
 He finishes his career with 551 victories, 289 with Montreal and 262 with Colorado.

 2009: Tim Jackman of the New York Islanders scores the fastest goal in NHL history by a player celebrating his birthday.
 Jackman, playing on his 28th birthday, scores 16 seconds into a 5-4 shootout loss to the Florida Panthers.

 2013: Jamie Benn has six points to help the Stars defeat the Calgary Flames 7-3 at Scotiabank Saddledome.
-Benn has a goal and five assists, including one of each of the four goals scored by linemate Tyler Seguin.
+Benn scopres one goal and has five assists, including one on each of the four goals scored by linemate Tyler Seguin.